Student-athlete Support Grants

 Can I still take part in the National Team Training programme if I am not selected for a support grant this year?

-Yes, at the discretion of the coaching staff this year’s national team training programme will be open to registrations from both fee paying student-athletes and alumni-athletes wishing to take part.
+Yes, at the discretion of the coaching staff this year’s Universities National Team Training programme is open to registrations from both fee paying student-athletes and alumni-athletes wishing to take part.
+Note that travel stipends payments and national team training fee reimbursements are provided to Support Grant recipients only, while fee paying athletes are responsible for covering own training fees and full travel costs.

 We expect approximately 1 in every 20 university clubs members, those most eager to develop as athletes and competitors, would benefit from attending the selection event.
 While there are no grade restrictions please note the training intensity will be high at times and participants must be sufficiently fit to benefit from the training; National Universities Team training is a performance focused programme and not primarily recreationally focused training events.
 See our standalone fight-camps and other training courses, catering to student-athletes of all levels and covering all sparring and patterns disciplines of taekwondo.